STABO: History

 Sergeant First Class Clifford L. Roberts, U.S. Army, Special Forces, drew up the first design on a napkin, after a wounded Special Forces Soldier fell out of a McGuire extraction rig, during a combat extraction mission.
 SFC Roberts used the unit's parachute loft, and made the first prototype on the sewing machines used to service and repair parachutes.
 He was then sent to present the design.
 The design was approved and 500 rigs were ordered.
 SFC Roberts was awarded a Bronze Star for the design.
 SFC Roberts was not the only one involved in the design, invention and manufacture of the first STABO harness, there was also a Major Robert L. Stevens and Captain John D. H. Knabb.
-STABO is a combination of letters from each of the three inventors and does not stand for Stabilized Body.

 The STABO harness/rig was a machine-stitched, skeletonized harness, very similar to that of a standard parachute harness.
 The harness webbing was made of heavy duty nylon, identical to the type used in the manufacture of parachute harnesses.
-The STABO rig served two main functions: it was itself an extraction harness and also served as the base for the operator's load bearing equipment in the field.
+The STABO rig served two main functions: it was itself an extraction harness and also served as the base for the operator's load-bearing equipment in the field.
 Later versions of the STABO harness were made in small, medium and large sizes.